Home

 More exchanges around the world are starting to offer CFD trading.
 Trading through an exchange offers transparency and you receive market prices.

-Most contracts for difference can be bought on a 5 per cent or 10 per cent margin.
+Most contracts for difference can be bought on a five per cent or 10 per cent margin.
 You multiply the margin by the amount of exposure you want and that is your down payment to get started.

 If you do nothing, they will close it for you.
 Isn't that nice?